jakob-beetz/LDAC2024/README.md

 ```

 >[!CAUTION]
->This is a clear example of how hallucinations an pollute your data.
-Beaberboards are not more general than "Solid Wood".
+>This is a clear example of how hallucinations can pollute your data.
+Beaverboards are not more general than "Solid Wood".
 If anything this should have been `skos:narrower` .
 Treat all LLM results with care, calibrate, test with human in the loop!

 Which is a valid line in a turtle file.
 Now, enjoy drawing the rest of the owl!